The Parable Of The Good Samaritan Explained

 Those words today are lost on us.
 When we see the word Samaritan we think of something good.
 The term “Good Samaritan” would have been an oxymoron to the lawyer and the Jews of the day.
 The Samaritans were hated by the Jews and were seen as half-breeds.
 There was an intense rivalry that often turned violent.

-In the lawyers eyes the Samaritans could do nothing right.
-But in Jesus’ story it’s the religious that do wrong.
+In the lawyer’s eyes, the Samaritans could do nothing right.
+But in Jesus’ story, it’s the religious that do wrong.

 The symbolism in this story is striking.
 The Samaritan was hated by the religious leaders.
 As was Jesus.
-He rescued the person that needed him the most.
+He rescued the person who needed him the most.
 As did Jesus on the cross.
 And he did all of this out of love for someone that could never repay him.
 As did Jesus.

 The story ends with that.
-But still Jesus isn’t quite done.
+But still, Jesus isn’t quite done.

 Scene 4: The Aftermath

-The lawyer’s question of “what must I do to inherit eternal life?” and “who is my neighbor?” show that he was focused on the wrong thing.
+Remember this story was brought on by two questions and Jesus is now circling back around to them.
+The lawyer’s questions of “What must I do to inherit eternal life?” and “Who is my neighbor?” show that he was focused on the wrong thing.
 He was concerned with correct theology.
 But Jesus shows that knowing the right answer is insufficient.
 All the correct Bible knowledge is useless if it doesn’t lead it to life transformation.

 Jesus shows the lawyer he was asking the wrong question.
 The question isn’t who is my neighbor, or what’s the right thing to believe.
-Instead he should be asking, how can I be a good neighbor?
+Instead, he should be asking, how can I be a good neighbor?
 And how can I live out my beliefs?

 To drive his point home Jesus poses a question to the lawyer, “Which of these three do you think was a neighbor to the man who fell into the hands of robbers?”
 (Luke 10:36)